Huang-CL/Magrathea/README.md

 ### Secondary Modes ###
 ### input_mode=2 ###

 The fastest solver available using the `twolayer()` function.
 Solves planets isothermally with only two layers using an inside-out shooting method.
-Built to quickly make mass-radius curve with constant mass ratio between the layers.
+Built to quickly make mass-radius curves with a constant mass ratio between the layers.

 The funciton is:

 	twolayer(int index, double fraction, vector<double> &Mp, vector<double> &Rp, double P_surface, bool printmodel)

 where `index`=0 is a planet with only mantle and hydrosphere (no core), =1 is only core and hydrosphere, =2 is core and mantle, `fraction` is the mass fraction of the inner layer, `Mp` is a list of planet masses, `P_surface` is surface pressure.
-Returns radius of the masses inputed.
+Returns radii of the masses inputed.

 ### input_mode=3,4,5 ###

 These modes allow for changing an EOS in the model temporarily during a run (changing an EOS pernamently or adding an EOS discussed below).
 These modes can be used to measure how the uncertainty in a measurement affects a planet's radius.
 Mode 3 changes an EOS and uses the twolayer function.
-Mode 4 and Mode 5 iteratively changes an EOS from an input file with the twolayer (Mode 2) and fullmodel (Mode 0) respectfully.
+Mode 4 and Mode 5 iteratively change an EOS from an input file with the twolayer (Mode 2) and fullmodel (Mode 0) respectively.

-For the moment, we save documenting how to create an input file for these modes for a leter date.
-Examples of input files that change the EOSs is included in the run directory.
+For the moment, we save documenting how to create an input file for these modes for a later date.
+Examples of input files that change the EOSs are included in the run directory.

 ## Build your own planet model ##

 MAGRATHEA is built for model flexibility with transparent storage structures for equations of state (EOS).
-We make it easy for you to build a reproduceable model and cite the material measurements that have gone into the model.
-EOS built-in are described in MAGRATHEA.pdf.
+We make it easy for users to build a reproduceable model and cite the material measurements that have gone into the model.
+EOSs built-in are described in MAGRATHEA.pdf.

-The built-in EOSs for various planet building materials and phases are listed in the a file `EOSlist.h`.
+The built-in EOSs for various planet building materials and phases are listed in the file `EOSlist.h`.
 The detailed definition of each one can be found in `EOSlist.cpp`.

 ### Adding new equations of state ###

-The code takes new EOS in the format of (0) 3rd order Birch-Murnaghan, (1) 4th order Birch-Murnaghan, (2) Vinet, (3) Holzapfel, (4) Keane, (6) Ideal Gas, (7) Density-Pressure input table from file for interpolation, (8-12) Same as 0-4 in combination with RTPress.
+The code takes a new EOS in the format of (0) 3rd order Birch-Murnaghan, (1) 4th order Birch-Murnaghan, (2) Vinet, (3) Holzapfel, (4) Keane, (6) Ideal Gas, (7) Density-Pressure input table from file for interpolation, (8-12) same as 0-4 in combination with RTPress.

 New phases should be listed into the file `EOSlist.h` and defined in `EOSlist.cpp`.